Travel Journal – June 3, 2016

 - This was the biggest reason and will allow me to camp more in State and Federal parks which are my favorite.

 - I like to be able to add air pressure, when needed, to my Coach’s tires before leaving every camp.
-I chose an AC air pump early on my adventures.
+I chose an AC air pump early in my adventures.

-- I can keep up on vacuuming!
-Yes Jagger’s fur is an ongoing issue 🙂 and was a factor in my decision.
+- I can keep up with vacuuming!
+Yes, Jagger’s fur is an ongoing issue 🙂 and was a factor in my decision.